Torah: Composition

 The supplementary hypothesis, one potential successor to the documentary hypothesis.

 The consensus around the documentary hypothesis collapsed in the last decades of the 20th century.
 The groundwork was laid with the investigation of the origins of the written sources in oral compositions, implying that the creators of J and E were collectors and editors and not authors and historians.
 Rolf Rendtorff, building on this insight, argued that the basis of the Pentateuch lay in short, independent narratives, gradually formed into larger units and brought together in two editorial phases, the first Deuteronomic, the second Priestly.
 By contrast, John Van Seters advocates a supplementary hypothesis, which posits that the Torah was derived from a series of direct additions to an existing corpus of work.
-A "neo-documentarian" hypothesis, which responds to the criticism of the original hypothesis and updates the methodology used to determine which text comes from which sources, has been advocated by biblical historian Joel S. Baden, among others.
+A "neo-documentarian" hypothesis, which responds to the criticism of the original hypothesis and updates the methodology used to determine which text comes from which sources, has been advocated by Baruch J. Schwartz and biblical historian Joel S. Baden, among others.
 Such a hypothesis continues to have adherents in Israel and North America.

 The majority of scholars today continue to recognize Deuteronomy as a source, with its origin in the law-code produced at the court of Josiah as described by De Wette, subsequently given a frame during the exile (the speeches and descriptions at the front and back of the code) to identify it as the words of Moses.
 However, since the 1990s, the biblical description of Josiah's reforms (including his court's production of a law-code) have become heavily debated among academics.
 Most scholars also agree that some form of Priestly source existed, although its extent, especially its end-point, is uncertain.
 The remainder is called collectively non-Priestly, a grouping which includes both pre-Priestly and post-Priestly material.